Developing a Programme Business Case to secure nearly £25m to accelerate creative industries growth: Creative Places Growth Fund

 Camden Council

-In September 2023, Metro Dynamics was commissioned by the London Borough of Camden to produce an Economic Impact Assessment (EIA) and accompanying strategic narrative for the Euston Area regeneration.
+Metro Dynamics worked with the London Borough of Camden between 2023 to early 2026 to produce an initial Economic Impact Assessment (EIA), accompanying strategic narrative and document refresh for the Euston Area regeneration.

 Metro Dynamics have been a pleasure to work with.
 From the outset they interpreted the brief clearly and succinctly and tailored the outputs to meet the budget and the needs of the Council.
 The team were professional, knowledgeable and communicative at all times and friendly too.